heatweb/heat-network/README.md

-# Heat Network MQTT Protocol with Node-RED
+# Heat Network MQTT Protocol
 A heat network protocol based on standardised network control points and reporting methodology.

 At its core this is a dictionary to describe data using standardised identifiers, to provide compatibility between systems and easy sharing of data.